 We highly recommend that you read the following two articles before venturing into grizzly bear habitat.
 The first is the National Park Service’s Staying Safe Around Bears page.
 The second is Spencer Yeomans in depth article on Bear Safety:

-Finally, if your climb is in grizzly bear or black bear country, check with the appropriate U.S. Forest Service Ranger District to find out about current bear conditions.
+Finally, if your climb is in grizzly bear country, check with the appropriate U.S. Forest Service Ranger District to find out about current bear conditions.